VascoPlancha/Hands-on-GCP-Closer-Academy/docs/content/exercises/simple_mlops/step1.md

 ## Create the Google Cloud Resources

-Here are the steps necessary to complete the exercise:
+Here are the resources necessary to complete the exercise:

 You can create the resources with Cloud Shell or in the Console.
 ***The end result will be the same.
 When creating a resource, choose either to create it with the cloud shell or the console, but not both.***